humu2009/candy-pdf-reader/pdf.js/README.md

 About
 -----

-This is a branch edition of [PDF.js](https://github.com/mozilla/pdf.js) source distribution.
+This is a branch edition of [PDF.js](https://github.com/mozilla/pdf.js) pre-built distribution.
 Modifications are made to fill the gap between browser and node-webkit.
-It is compatible with PDF.js 0.5.5.
+Current implementation is compatible with PDF.js 0.5.5.

-PDF.js is a Portable Document Format (PDF) viewer that is built with HTML5.
+PDF.js is a Portable Document Format (PDF) library and viewer that is built with HTML5.
+It is original released under Apache License Version 2.0.